-Rianna Davis is a sophomore at the University of Cambridge in the United Kingdom who joined CUNY DSI in Fall 2019 as a semester-long-intern, and CCNY study abroad student.
-At the Institute, she joined an ongoing housing research project begun by interns that summer.
-The project tasked them with capturing and describing the physical transformation of Washington Heights and Inwood through ethnographic research.
-The idea was for students to expand CUNY DSI’s housing research, which, up to that point, had relied only on statistical data and secondary sources.
+Rianna Davis was a sophomore at the University of Cambridge (UK) during her stay at CCNY as a study-abroad student in Fall 2019.
+At CUNY DSI, she joined an ongoing housing research project that tasked students and interns with capturing and describing the physical transformation of Washington Heights and Inwood through ethnographic research, expanding on CUNY DSI’s housing research, which, up to that point, had relied only on statistical data and secondary sources.
 Interns tracked the transformation through participant observation of the neighborhood, collection of visual sources, and historical analysis.
-Rianna worked on the delicate task of editing the final paper prepared by the group.
+Rianna worked on editing the final paper prepared by the group.

 Natalie Wagner, an undergraduate exchange student visiting from the Free University of Berlin, spent the 2009-10 academic year at The City College of New York pursuing her interest in Dominican Studies under the auspices of the German National Academic Foundation.
 In addition to her courses in Latin American Studies at City College, Ms. Wagner completed an independent study project with CUNY DSI Director Dr. Hernández on Dominican migration to the United States from 1892 to 1924, as revealed by Ellis Island archives.